Axia-Tech/AXIA-wiki/docs/general/glossary.md

 ## Voting

 The process of stakeholders determining whether or not a referendum should pass.
-Votes are weighted both by the number of DOT that the stakeholder account controls and the amount of time they are willing to lock their DOT.
+Votes are weighted both by the number of SOLAR that the stakeholder account controls and the amount of time they are willing to lock their SOLAR.

 ## Waiting Nomination